 Completion of all requirements as established by the department graduate committee, the graduate advisory committee, and Graduate Studies, to include:

-- Completion of an approved program consisting of 30 units of 400/500/600-level courses as follows:
+Completion of an approved program consisting of 30 units of 400/500/600-level courses as follows:

-- At least 27 units in the discipline of history, with a minimum of 18 units of 600-level courses in the discipline.
+At least 27 units in the discipline of history, with a minimum of 18 units of 600-level courses in the discipline.

-- Comprehensive Examination: most students will be required to satisfactorily complete a terminal examination to be administered by the student's graduate advisory committee.
+Comprehensive Examination: most students will be required to satisfactorily complete a terminal examination to be administered by the student's graduate advisory committee.

-- Thesis Plan: subject to the prior approval of a student's graduate advisory committee and the department graduate committee, a student may enroll in HIST 699T for up to six units of credit.
+Thesis Plan: subject to the prior approval of a student's graduate advisory committee and the department graduate committee, a student may enroll in HIST 699T for up to six units of credit.
 Only those students who can show that their proposed thesis will constitute a substantial research study based mostly on primary sources will be permitted to select this option.
 Final approval of the thesis is subject to a successful oral examination in which the student defends the thesis.

 Graduate Grading Requirements

-All courses in the major (with the exceptions of Independent Study - 697, Comprehensive Examination - 696, Master's Project - 699P, and Master's Thesis - 699T) must be taken for a letter grade, except those courses specified by the department as ABC/No Credit (400/500-level courses), AB/No Credit (600-level courses), or Credit/No Credit grading only.
-A maximum of 10 units combined of ABC/No Credit, AB/No Credit, and Credit/No Credit grades may be used on the approved program (including 697, 696, 699P, 699T and courses outside the major).
+All courses in the major (with the exceptions of Comprehensive Examination - 696, Independent Study - 697, Master's Project - 699P, and Master's Thesis - 699T) must be taken for a letter grade, except those courses specified by the department as ABC/No Credit (400/500-level courses), AB/No Credit (600-level courses), or Credit/No Credit grading only.
+A maximum of 10 units combined of ABC/No Credit, AB/No Credit, and Credit/No Credit grades may be used on the approved program (including 696, 697, 699P, 699T and courses outside the major).
 While grading standards are determined by individual programs and instructors, it is also the policy of the University that unsatisfactory grades may be given when work fails to reflect achievement of the high standards, including high writing standards, expected of students pursuing graduate study.

-Students must maintain a minimum 3.0 grade point average in each of the following three categories: all course work taken at any accredited institution subsequent to admission to the master's program; all course work taken at California State University, Chico subsequent to admission to the program; and all courses on the approved master's degree program.
+Students must maintain a minimum 3.0 grade point average in each of the following three categories: all coursework taken at any accredited institution subsequent to admission to the master's program; all coursework taken at Chico State subsequent to admission to the program; and all courses in the approved master's degree program.
+Failure to maintain a 3.0 average in any category will result in academic notice in the master's program.
+Failure to remedy the deficiency within one semester with appropriate courses approved by the program coordinator may result in disqualification from the master's program.
+See Graduate Education Policies for more information.

 Continuous enrollment is required.
 At the discretion of the academic program, a maximum of 30 percent of the units counted toward the degree requirements may be special session credit earned in non-matriculated status combined with all transfer coursework.
 This applies to special session credit earned through Open University, or in courses offered for academic credit through Professional & Continuing Education.
 Correspondence courses and UC Extension coursework are not acceptable for transfer.